rusd80/andersen-devops/Lesson-01/README.md

 3. It's cool, because Andersen is a top IT company.
 ```

-### What I'm waiting from this course:
+### What do I expect from this course?:

 ```
-1. Get a lot of relevant knowlenge.
+1. Get a lot of relevant expirience.
 2. Join to community of DevOps students an professionals.
 3. Take a chance to join the Andersen team.
 ```